eps696/stylegan2/README.md

 <p align='center'><img src='_out/mix_urart6-1024-f-4096-1024.jpg' /></p>

-This version of famous [StyleGAN2] is intended mostly for fellow artists and students, who rarely look at scientific metrics, but rather need a working creative tool.
+This version of famous [StyleGAN2] is intended mostly for fellow artists, who rarely look at scientific metrics, but rather need a working creative tool.
 At least, this is what I use daily myself.
 Tested on Tensorflow 1.14, requires `pyturbojpeg` for JPG support.
 For more explicit details refer to the original implementations.

 ## Features